 Human rights advocates in Hong Kong have reacted with alarm after a mainland Chinese court jailed a Chinese dissident who visited the city.

 Zhou Yongjun was sentenced to nine years by a court in Sichuan province for crimes allegedly committed when he came to Hong Kong in September 2008.
+Hong Kong activists say Zhou should have faced charges in the city, and should never have been deported.

 They say his treatment breaches China's "one country, two systems" policy.